stasm/innerself/README.md

   - and even an optional logging middleware for debugging!

 It does all of this by serializing your component tree to a string and assigning it to `innerHTML` of a root element.
+It even imitates Virtual DOM diffing by comparing last known output of components with the new one :)
 I know this sounds like I'm crazy but it actually works quite nice for small and simple UIs.

-If you don't care about size constraints, `innerself` might not be for you.
+If you don't care about size constraints, _innerself_ might not be for you.
-Real frameworks like React have much more to offer, don't sacrifice ease of use nor performance, and you probably won't notice their size footprint.
+Real frameworks like React have much more to offer, don’t sacrifice safety, accessibility, nor performance, and you probably won’t notice their size footprint.

-`innerself` was a fun weekend project for me.
+_innerself_ was a fun weekend project for me.
 Let me know what you think!

 [Live demo]: https://stasm.github.io/innerself/example01/
 [1]: https://www.quirksmode.org/dom/innerhtml.html